-Issue Commentary Jun Res Confirmation requests from third parties We requested from management permission to send confirmation requests to the Council's banking, investment and borrowing institutions.
+Issue Commentary Confirmation requests from third parties We requested from management permission to send confirmation requests to the Council's banking, investment and borrowing institutions.
 This permission was granted and the requests were sent.
-As at the date of writing this report, there are currently 3 investment balances confirmations are outstanding from the respective financial institutions Except from the above, positive confirmations were obtained for all relevant balances.
-Page Accounting practices We have evaluated the appropriateness of the Council's accounting policies, accounting estimates and financial statement disclosures.
+As at the date of writing this report, there is 1 investment balance confirmation that is outstanding from the respective financial institutions Except from the above, positive confirmations were obtained for all relevant balances.
+Accounting practices We have evaluated the appropriateness of the Council's accounting policies, accounting estimates and financial statement disclosures.
 We are satisfied that the Council's accounting policies, estimates and disclosures are reasonable having completed our work and confirmed several adjustments to the financial statements.
 Audit evidence and explanations/ significant difficulties All information and explanations requested from management is being provided as promptly as possible.
 Information and evidence which needs to be provided outside of the main finance team does however take longer and has resulted in some delays in the audit process.